OPIOID & BENZO ADDICTION

 Vicodin recovery is comprised of four stages, including detox, in-patient treatment, outpatient treatment, and follow-up.
 All are a vital part of your recovery and we offer all four program levels of care.
 Our success rate among participants who finish all four phases of the program is among the highest in the nation, based on results one year after completion.
 Unfortunately for those who leave before completing the entire program, the success rate drops significantly.

 We won’t take any chances when it comes to your recovery.
 The methodologies we use in fighting prescription painkiller addiction are the most current and comprehensive you’ll find.

 The Vicodin Rehab Process

-Here are some other things that will contribute to your success.
+Here are some other things that will contribute to your success:

 Physical pain is the main cause of continued use of Vicodin.
 However, it isn’t the sole reason that people become dependent on prescription painkillers.
-In fact, addiction is a psychological as well as a physical affliction.
-The appropriate treatment has to get to the essence of the issue.
-Otherwise, a recovered addict can more easily relapse, undoing all the good work of the rehabilitation process.
+In fact, addiction is a psychological and physical affliction.
+The appropriate treatment has to get to the root of the issue.
+Otherwise, a recovering addict can more easily relapse, undoing all the hard work of the rehabilitation process.